 Joint Japan/World Bank Graduate Scholarship Program

-The Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) is open to women and men from developing countries with relevant professional experience and history of supporting their countries’ development efforts who wish to pursue a Master Degree in a development-related field.
+The Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP) is open to citizens of certain developing countries with relevant professional experience and a history of supporting their countries’ development efforts who are applying to a master degree program in a development-related topic.

-After earning their degree, developing country scholars commit to returning to their home country to use their new skills to contribute to their countries’ social and economic development.
+After earning their degree, developing country scholars commit to return to their home country to use their new skills and contribute to their countries’ social and economic development.